svip-lab/PlaneDepth/README.md

 ## 🐍 TODO list

-- [x] The ground truth depth during training is wrong because of cropping.
+- [x] The ground truth depth during training is wrong because of cropping, which will influence the training log in tensorboard.

 ## 🐎 Acknowledgements
 We thank [Monodepth2](https://github.com/nianticlabs/monodepth2) and [FalNet](https://github.com/JuanLuisGonzalez/FAL_net) for their outstanding methods and codes.